What is CBD?

 When people talk about hemp oil, they’re referring to oil extracted from the seeds of the hemp plant.
 There are no cannabinoids—CBD or THC—in hemp oil.
 This ingredient is packed with healthy fats and often appears in beauty products for its moisturizing benefits.

-The only CBD medication that is currently FDA-approved is Epidiolex, which the agency approved last year for the treatment of certain types of epilepsy.
-But many people swear CBD has helped with a slew of other health conditions, including back pain, osteoarthritis, even cancer.
+The only CBD medication that is currently FDA-approved is Epidiolex, which was approved in 2018 for the treatment of certain types of epilepsy.
+Though many people affirm CBD has helped with a slew of health conditions, including back pain, osteoarthritis, Multiple sclerosis, anxiety, and even cancer.

 “My practice has patients walking in every day asking about CBD,” says Houman Danesh, MD, director of integrative pain management for the Mount Sinai Hospital in New York City.
 But while there’s lots of anecdotal evidence, he says, “it’s still very difficult to say” what the real benefits are due to a serious lack of research.